 - Nature Reclaims is good if you expect the opponent to play an important ongoing spell or upgrade early.
 The prime example is when playing against the Purple starter paired with Peace or Present, because there’s a high chance the opponent wants to make use of Battle Suits.

 - Bird’s Nest is always annoying, so if you’re opening with Rook anyway there’s no reason not to tech this.
-This is a tradeoff, however, because Rook can’t cast Forest’s Favor and Rampant Growth as cheaply as Midori can.
+This is a trade-off, however, because Rook can’t cast Forest’s Favour and Rampant Growth as cheaply as Midori can.

 - Ardra’s Boulder is an interesting choice if the opponent has no removal.
 However, it’s a soft tell that you’re planning to go with Strength, to make use of Mythmaking, so be wary if the opponent can destroy upgrades.